 Who needs MES?

-Any enterprise, whether small or large would require Manufacturing Execution System in need of better control, enforcement, and clarity to handle production lifecycle execution.
+Any enterprise, whether small or large would require Manufacturing Execution System or Manufacturing ERP systems in need of better control, enforcement, and clarity to handle production lifecycle execution.
 By integrating MES with the supply chain, manufacturing companies will be able to manage production with instant data, detailed orders, world-class user experience, and knowledge.
 Companies would also need MES to achieve real-time insight into manufacturing environments, to analyse product cycle time and increase production output, to swiftly identify mistakes and bottlenecks, and calculate labour utilization and cost.

 Who Uses MES Software?